San Miguel Island

 Kayaking Santa Cruz Island is as relaxing as it is invigorating.
 Paddle over beautiful kelp forests and California’s state fish, the bright orange Garibaldi.
 Cruz passed sea lions and watch overhead for the majestic bald eagle.

 There are several hiking trails and roads that traverse the eastern portion of Santa Cruz Island that is part of the Channel Islands National Park.
 While visitors may explore this section, no hiking is allowed beyond the national park boundary onto The Nature Conservancy property to the West without first obtaining a permit.
 Landings onto Santa Cruz are either by pier or by skiff.
-Common landing areas include Prisoners, Scorpion, and Smugglers.
+Potential landing areas include Prisoners and Smugglers.

 According to legend, Santa Cruz Island was named for a priest’s staff accidentally left on the island during the Portola expedition of 1769.
 A Chumash Indian found the cross-tipped stave and returned it to the priest.
 The Spaniards were so impressed that they called this island of friendly people “La Isla de Santa Cruz”, the Island of the Sacred Cross.